Doula Studies

 HLTH-1236Practicum 13

-First term practicum enables students to develop an understanding of breadth and depth of the role of the doula.
-Throughout the course, students are assigned different observational and practical experiences.
-They have opportunities to attend community placements with a variety of practitioners who engage with families during the perinatal period.
-They begin to apply the concepts learned in the classroom to the practical environment.
-Placements are comprised of a combination of in home, institution, community, classroom and lab based experiences.
+Practicum One enables students to develop an understanding of breadth and depth of the applied role of the doula.
+Students are assigned community placements that provide a variety of diverse observational and practical experiences.
+Students learn alongside a variety of practitioners who engage with families across a wide range of circumstances related to doula practice during the perinatal period.
+Students begin to apply the theoretical concepts learned in the classroom to practical environments that include in-home, institutional, community, classroom, and lab-based settings.
+Experiences are designed to expose students to a wide range of opportunities while allowing them to identify their strengths.

 Level 2